scopecr33p/hr-styles/handover.md

 - Static methods for shared functionality (setElementDefaults)
 - Instance methods for specific reset operations
 - Maintains existing style update patterns

+## Script Loading and Architecture

+### Module Pattern
+The extension uses a classic script loading pattern rather than ES modules.
+This is intentional as Chrome extensions cannot use `type: "module"` in content scripts by default.

+Scripts are loaded in a specific order via the manifest's content_scripts array.
+Each feature is self-contained and initialized through the feature manager system.

+### Adding New Features
+When adding a new feature:

+1. Create your feature script in `scripts/features/`
+2. Add it to manifest.json's content_scripts array *before* feature-manager.js
+3. Use the global scope for sharing functionality - do not use import/export statements
+4. Register your feature with the feature manager using `FeatureManager.register()`

+### Script Load Order
+The load order in manifest.json is critical:
+1. Core utilities and managers load first
+2. Individual features load next
+3. Feature manager loads after all features
+4. Main content script loads last

+This ensures all dependencies are available when needed.

+### State Management
+Features should use the FeatureManager for:
+- Registration
+- Settings management
+- Feature toggling
+- Cross-feature communication

+Avoid creating module-level dependencies between features.
+Instead, use the FeatureManager's event system for cross-feature communication.